Alfemil99/IMDBQuiz/README.md

 ### 4. Set Up the Database Locally

-Log into psql and run:
+log into SQL Shell and paste this code to activate a new database, with leaderboard table:

 ```sql
 CREATE DATABASE myappdb;